BreakerLab/dimpl/README.md

 3. Configure docker to grant containers access to the folder where the DIMPL repository is located

-4. Modify the script template files found at dimpl/src/shell/*_template.sh with the database locations and appropriate commands for importing utilities on your cluster.
+4. Modify the configuration file found at dimpl/src/shell/cluster.conf with the database locations and appropriate commands for importing utilities on your cluster.

 5. Run `./start.sh` in the main repository directory.
 Follow the first-time configuration instructions (asks for email and NCBI API key).